§

 streamlit run app.py

-🔒 Your work stays on your computer
+Your work never leaves your computer